robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

     ```bash
      echo 0 > /sys/class/leds/hps_led0/brightness
     ```
-3. To toogle the LED is a *BlinkLED* Python scipt pre-installed
+3. To Toggling the LED is a *BlinkLED* Python scipt pre-installed
     ```bash
       python3 blinkLed.py
     ```
-4. With `nano`- Editor it is posible to change the script
+4. With `nano`- Editor it is possible to change the script
     ```bash
      nano blinkLed.py
    ```